fajmayor/deploy-nethermind-ethereum-client-and-monitoring-with-Terraform-on-AWS/README.md

 # Nethermind Ethereum Client and Monitoring Stacks Deployment using Terraform on AWS
-A quick and straightforward guide to swiftly deploy the Nethermind Client and Monitoring stack (consisting of Grafana, Prometheus, and Seq) using Terraform on AWS cloud.
+A quick and straightforward guide to swiftly deploy the Nethermind Client and Monitoring stack (consisting of Grafana, Prometheus, and Seq) using Terraform on AWS.

 Majority of the contents in this repository are from [NethermindET](https://github.com/NethermindEth/terraform-nethermind) and [Nethermind Doc](https://docs.nethermind.io)